Hillsborough man rewards friend who supplied him with winning lottery numbers

 After he buys his friend a new car, he plans to pay off his home, save for the future and donate money to a youth camp where he volunteers.

-"We could use some stuff at the youth camp so I'll use a lot of it for that," said Lingo.
+"We could use some stuff at the youth camp, so I'll use a lot of it for that," Lingo said.

 Hillsborough man rewards friend who supplied him with winning lottery numbers